Did you know that your extracurricular activities can earn you money for college?

 This scholarship is for high school seniors who identify as LGBTQ from the tri-state area (New York, New Jersey, or Connecticut).
 You must demonstrate leadership, a strong academic record, and community service.
 Awards of up to $10,000 are given every year.

 Legally blind college students from US and Puerto Rico may apply.
 The winner is chosen based on academic excellence, community service, and leadership.
 Awards are between $3,000 and $12,000.
 Up to 30 awards are given each year.

 This scholarship is for high school seniors or college students in New Mexico who are LGBT or a straight ally.
 Students must show integrity and participation in community activities.
 Awards are $1,000.

-Students between 2 and 21 years old with a disability can be nominated by a teacher, parent, other nominee, or even a self-nomination!
+Students between 3 and 21 years old with a disability can be nominated by a teacher, parent, other nominee, or even a self-nomination!
 The student must be involved in various activities including volunteer work.

 These scholarships are for students who are associated with certain groups.

 These awards are for Burger King employees or relatives of employees who show good citizenship and commitment to the community.

 Students aged 21 and under who have done at least 100 hours of community service to serve veterans at a VA medical center can apply for these awards.
 There is one top scholarship of $20,000, and additional scholarships of $15,000, $10,000, $7,500, and $5,000.

 This award is for high school seniors who have served at least 2 years as a Red Cross volunteer.
 There is a one-time award of $1,000.

 This $4,000 award is for high school juniors who are children of full-time Siemens employees and who have an excellent academic record and have made significant contributions to the community.

 Certain Location or College Scholarships